Too often, the global system for treating starving children has been slow, inefficient, opaque, bureaucratic, and unpredictable.

 • OES is a financing, governance, and coordination platform for procuring and delivering RUTF and prenatal vitamins.
 We do not deliver these products ourselves; we procure them and competitively select international and in-country partners to deliver them, along with associated services, to children and pregnant women in need.
 Private philanthropy covers all operating costs, so every public dollar goes directly to purchasing and delivering lifesaving treatment.

 As a steward of public and private funding, OES partners with experienced manufacturers, logistics providers, and implementing partners with proven performance.
-We offer strong oversight, transparency, and clear separation between procurement, supply chain execution, service delivery, and performance monitoring.
+We offer strong oversight, transparency, and performance monitoring.

 • OES manages both public funding and philanthropic support.
 Initial philanthropic commitments have come from donors demonstrating dedication, expertise, and a proven track record in nutrition and global health.
 As OES demonstrates measurable results, we anticipate expanding our funding partnerships to include additional government partners, private foundations, philanthropists, and others who share our mission to end child deaths from hunger.

-• OES focuses its efforts on countries where our leadership can save the most lives most quickly.
+• OES focuses its efforts on countries where we can save the most lives quickly.
 We prioritize geographies with:

 1. High numbers of untreated children and pregnant women where proven interventions can save the most lives from malnutrition.